nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a message explaining how to access the user guide.
+Displays a pop-up message explaining how to access the user guide as shown below:

 ![help message](images/helpMessage.png)